Ernst Zündel 1939 - 2017

 Zündel moved out of the building in the early 2000s and it became a rooming house.

-Zündel faced justice in Canada and was eventually deported to Germany where he was also tried and imprisoned for inciting racial hatred.
-Now a free man, he continues to live in Germany and hasn’t returned to Canada.
+Zündel faced justice in Canada for his ties with white supremacist and neo-Nazi groups and was eventually extradited to Germany where he was also tried and imprisoned for inciting racial hatred.
+He eventually was released in 2010 and continued to live in Germany, never returning to Canada.
+He died of a heart attack in August 2017.